Vinnytsia massacre

-The Vinnytsia massacre was the mass execution of between 9,000 and 11,000 people in the Ukrainian town of Vinnytsia by the Soviet secret police NKVD during the Great Purge in 1937–1938, which Nazi Germany discovered during its occupation of Ukraine in 1943.
+The Vinnytsia massacre was the mass execution of over 9,000 people in the Ukrainian town of Vinnytsia by the Soviet secret police NKVD during the Great Purge in 1937–1938, which Nazi Germany discovered during its occupation of Ukraine in 1943.
 The investigation of the site first conducted by the international Katyn Commission coincided with the discovery of a similar mass murder site of Polish prisoners of war in Katyn.
-Among the 679 dead identified by the Germans in 1943, there were also a certain number of Russians and 28 Poles (according to the latest data, the number of Poles killed by the NKVD in the city could amount to over 3,000).
+Among the 679 dead identified by the Germans in 1943, there were also a certain number of Russians and 28 Poles.
 Nazi propaganda invoked mention of the massacre to illustrate communist terror by the Soviet Union.

 History

 Massacre

 Most of the victims buried at Vinnytsia were killed using .22 calibre bullets fired into the back of the neck.
 Due to the small calibre of the bullet, most victims were shot twice, and at least 78 of them were shot three times; 395 of the victims found there had their skulls broken in addition to traces of gunshot trauma.
 Almost all men whose remains were excavated had their hands tied.
 Older women were dressed in some form of clothing, whereas younger victims were buried naked.

 The executions were clandestine; the families were not informed of their relatives' fate.
 Personal belongings, documents and trial documentation were not preserved and instead were buried in a separate pit not far from the mass graves.